asztalosdani/ble_monitor/docs/faq.md

 ### How do I find the MAC address or the HCI number of the HCI interface?

-It is advised to configure a MAC address for the HCI interface in stead of a HCI interface number, as it won't change.
+It is advised to configure a MAC address for the HCI interface instead of a HCI interface number, as it won't change.
 The HCI interface number can change, e.g. when adding other USB devices.
 When using configuration in the UI, the available MAC addresses are given in the options menu of the integration.
 In case you are using configuration in YAML, you can find the MAC address in two ways, in the log of Home Assistant or with a shell command.

 To get a log with the available MAC addresses, enable logger in Home Assistant by adding the following lines to `configuration.yaml`: